Baker Mayfield & Saquon Barkley bet a chain on rookie award

-The drama is lacking a bit in this year’s NFL Honors ceremony.
-We know Patrick Mahomes will take home the MVP and Aaron Donald will take home the Defensive Player of the Year award.
-However, there is some intrigue regarding the Offensive Rookie of the Year award — and now even more that the two frontrunners put a wager on it.
+The drama was lacking a bit in this year’s NFL Honors ceremony.
+We knew Patrick Mahomes would take home the MVP and Aaron Donald would take home the Defensive Player of the Year award.
+However, there was some intrigue regarding the Offensive Rookie of the Year award — and that ramped up even more after the two frontrunners put a wager on it.

-The award will likely come down to Browns quarterback Baker Mayfield and Giants running back Saquon Barkley, who decided to attach some stakes to it.
+The award came down to Browns quarterback Baker Mayfield and Giants running back Saquon Barkley, who decided to attach some stakes to it.
+Barkley earned the award and that means he’ll have a new piece of jewelry via Mayfield.

-Barkley told Cleveland.com’s Mary Kay Cabot that there is a chain riding on the outcome of award:
+Barkley told Cleveland.com’s Mary Kay Cabot that there was a chain riding on the outcome of the award:

 “It’s for a chain,’’ he said.
 “The loser’s got to get someone else a chain.
 We get to pick the chain and we get to have fun with it because obviously everyone’s talking about who’s going to win, and at the end of the day we’d love to see each other win, but we’d also love to see ourselves win too, but we made a little bet with it just to show how friendly we are that it’s bigger than just the award.’’